WHAT ARE BENZODIAZEPINES?

 The half-life for Xanax is short… on the order of 6-12 hours.
 (Half-life: time taken for the blood concentration of the drug to fall to half its peak value after a single dose.
 Because of DNA and metabolism, this time may vary considerably between individuals but generally the shorter the half-life, the quicker the effect of the drug is felt.)

-This means that it quickly is metabolized and transferred to the brain, where it increases the actions of GABA and thus more chloride ions reach the cells.
+This means that it quickly is metabolized and transferred to the brain, where it increases the actions of GABA.
 Of course, this means that the calming effect of Xanax starts quickly and this is one of the reasons that it becomes so addictive so fast.
 (To feel the effect quickly is why people snort cocaine up their nose or inject heroin in their veins.)
 However, conversely, the effects lessen rapidly as well.

 Initially, Xanax will be adding to the effect created by your own GABA.
 However, in anywhere from a few days to a few weeks, the use of Xanax will normally lead to a decrease in your production of GABA.
 To achieve the same initial effects, the Xanax dose will have to be increased to compensate for the lack of natural GABA-the person has developed a physical dependence on Xanax.
 (This is also what is meant when people are said to have developed a tolerance for benzos.)